Ninjasteeel/front-automacorp/presentation/slides.md

 Run your backend server locally, or use the online backend server if you have deployed it.

-I will run the backend locally on <http://localhost:8090>
+I will run the backend locally on <http://localhost:3014>

-Note : your backend **must** be configured to send `Access-Control-Allow-Origin: *` headers, otherwise only a frontend on the same HOST than the API can access it.
-APIs are generally configured to do so, because it is the norm to access them from different Hosts.
+Note : there is a difficulty in browsers to access data from a different origin than when your webpage is hosted (localhost:5173 vs localhost:3014).
+In order to make the setup easier, in your assignment template project, I've configured a proxy (built-in tool from VueJS), to proxy the API directly to the same host than your frontend.

 ---